Critics say Berkeley’s exclusive deal with bike share company limits competition

 Similarly, Skip, a San Francisco-based electric scooter share company, reportedly has deployed scooters in Berkeley as of July without permission near campus and on or near College Avenue, Martin Luther King Jr. Way, and University Avenue.
 Javandel said he would contact Skip to let it know it is operating illegally in the city and then take more serious steps if the company doesn’t stop.
 “City staff have observed them and brought it to my attention,” he said. “[They are] kind of free floating, there’s no infrastructure associated with it but they are still responsible for following our laws.”

 Albany takes a more laissez-faire approach.
-Lime was able to deploy its bikes and begin operation there without even a business license, according to Albany spokesperson Claire Griffing.
+Lime was able to deploy its bikes and begin operation there with only a business license, according to Albany spokesperson Claire Griffing.
 Lime first deployed its bikes in Albany in January (when they were also unveiled in El Cerrito) for a six-month pilot and continues to operate in those cities.
 At an Albany Traffic and Safety Commission meeting on July 26, a Lime representative revealed the company is interested in deploying e-bikes and scooters in Albany as well but had no timeline for when that might be.
 Albany traffic and safety commissioners indicated no permits or licenses would be required for the company.

 Although Albany would be interested in hosting GoBike in the future as well, there are no current plans to expand the network of docked bikes to new cities.
 “It is unfortunate that we do not currently have the same bikeshare system as our neighbors in Berkeley,” Griffing said in a written statement.
 “Ideally, the region would have consistent bikeshare services to maximize utility, and we hope this will be the case in the future.”